ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/INITIALIZER.md

 defer initializer.Close()
 ```

-The high-level function `initocfl.InitStorageRoot` in [pkg/ocfl/initocfl](../../initocfl/README.md) is the recommended way to initialize storage roots.
+The high-level function `ocfl.InitStorageRoot` in [pkg/ocfl/README.md](../README.md) is the recommended way to initialize storage roots.

 ---
 - [Back to Storage Root Overview](../README.md)